instabase/foundation/README.md

 # Foundation

-A library for defining types and interfaces to be used across Instabase apps and libraries.

 ## Repo structure

 There are Python and TypeScript versions of the Foundation types.
-Both the Python and the TypeScript projects have their roots in the root folder of the repo.
+Both the Python and the TypeScript projects are rooted at this repo's root.

 ## Installing